ortus-boxlang/boxlang-docs/language/components/abstract-constructs.md

 # Abstract Constructs

-The abstract constructs can be both used in Lucee and Adobe 2018.
 The main goal of abstraction is to handle complexities by hiding/encapsulating unnecessary details from other users.
 Abstraction is implemented in most languages by defining a class that has methods, properties & constructors. &#x20;

 Abstract will allow you to define two contexts of operation: